Jollyhrothgar/deep_learning/README.md

 ### Step 2 - Set up jupyter, link to local config

-Jupyter needs to read config files locally, and docker by design separates your local filesystem from the docker filesystem.
+Jupyter needs to read config files locally, and docker by design separates your local file system from the docker file system.
 We break this so that you can reuse your local jupyter config:

 This gets run once: